The Treasure of May Hill

 I wrote this some years ago but the orchestration was poor.
 I've completely revised it in 2023 and the new version is, I think, much better.

-AtmospheresFour painting-with-music meditations on seasonal haikus by Japanese masters:
+AtmospheresFour painting-with-music meditations on seasonal haikus by Japanese masters are written for small chamber groups featuring unusual instrument combinations:

 Under the Rainclouds - Uejima Onitsura (1661 – 1738):